5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Modality (MRI, Computed Tomography, Ultrasound, X-Ray, Nuclear Imaging, Fluoroscopy, and Mammography), Applications, and End-user
+The Saudi Arabia Diagnostic Imaging Market is segmented by Modality (MRI, Computed Tomography, Ultrasound, X-Ray, Nuclear Imaging, Fluoroscopy, and Mammography), Applications, and End-user

 The market for diagnostic imaging in Saudi Arabia is majorly influenced by factors such as increasing chronic diseases burden in the country along with the rising geriatric population.
 These factors are fuelling market growth in Saudi Arabia.

 A survey from the National Institute of Health (NIH) has stated that the demographic composition of Saudi Arabia has changed due to the increased life expectancy and decreased fertility rate.
 This factor is augmenting the growth of elderly people in the country.
-Estimations from organizations such as NIH has suggested that 20% of people in the country will be aged above 65 years by 2050 which was around 3% in 2010.
+Estimations from organizations such as NIH has suggested that 20% of people in the country will be aged above 65 years by 2050.

 Added to that, Saudi Arabia is the leading country in the globe with a high prevalence of chronic diseases and their associated risk factors.
 For instance, one in every four adults in the country is either obese or diabetic.
 The prevalence of Hypertension is 25% and that of coronary heart disease is around 6%, as per the statistic of NIH.